annotation/text-fabric/docs/Api/Apps.md

-        tfsLink | html link | points to the documentation of the TF search engine tutLink | html link | points to the tutorial for TF search webLink | method | given a node, produces a link to an online description of the corresponding object (to [shebanq](https://shebanq.ancient-data.org) or [cdli](https://cdli.ucla.edu)
+        tfsLink | html link | points to the documentation of the TF search engine tutLink | html link | points to the tutorial for TF search webLink | method | given a node, produces a link to an online description of the corresponding object (to [shebanq](https://shebanq.ancient-data.org) or [cdli](https://cdli.ucla.edu) sectionLink | method | given a section node, produces a link that copies the section to the section pad (only in the TF browser)

         ??? note "asApp"
-            The `extraApi` contain several display functions.
+            The `app` contains several display functions.
 By default they suppose that there is a Jupyter notebook context in which results can be rendered with `IPython.display` methods.
             But if we operate in the context of a web-interface, we need to generate